PaulRBerg/hardhat-template/README.md

 - [Prettier Plugin Solidity](https://github.com/prettier-solidity/prettier-plugin-solidity): code formatter
 - [Foundry](https://github.com/foundry-rs/foundry): a framework that allows testing in Solidity
 - [hardhat-deploy](https://github.com/wighawag/hardhat-deploy): for replicable deployment, associate name to address

+## Feature introduction

+This repo include two version of `Vault` which user could deposit ETH (which will be wrapped as WETH) or ERC20 Token:

+- first version only allow deposit
+- second version will also allow withdraw

 ## Getting Started